sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 ## Language Design

-In SELF, there is a disconnect between the behavior given to the programer (message passing, slots, etc.) and how these objects are efficiently implemented in the compiler.
+In SELF, there is a disconnect between the behavior given to the programmer (message passing, slots, etc.) and how these objects are efficiently implemented in the compiler.
 This gives a clean semantics while compiling to fast and efficient code.
 In this section, we focus on the language design itself.

 Instead of constructing instances of classes (as in a familiar OO-language), all SELF objects are created by cloning a prototype and setting the original prototype to the parent.
 All fields of objects are implemented as slots (including the parent).
 When evaluating a message pass that corresponds to a field or method, all slots of the receiving object are searched, before recursively searching the parents.
 SELF contains different kinds of slots: parents, methods, data (read-only and mutable).
 SELF supports multiple inheritance, and allows for the funky ability to dynamically rewrite parent slots.
 This means that inheritance is dynamic can change at runtime.